babashka/pod-babashka-instaparse/README.md

 A pod exposing [Instaparse](https://github.com/Engelberg/instaparse) to babashka.

+It's recommended to use this pod via the [instaparse.bb](https://github.com/babashka/instaparse.bb) library.

 ## API

 Only a subset of instaparse is exposed.
 If you are missing functionality, please create an issue.